-Sometimes they look like humans and sometimes they don’t, but getting a robot to do the stuff that humans can is one of the holy grails of this branch of study and includes lots of cool sub-areas and related disciplines like computer vision, natural language processing, and cognitive modeling.
+Sometimes they look like humans and sometimes they don’t, but getting a robot to do the stuff that humans can (in a natural way) is one of the holy grail tasks of this branch of study and includes lots of cool sub-areas and related disciplines like computer vision, natural language processing, as well as cognitive modeling.

 There are some remarkable developments happening in the field of robotics right now, some of which you can see in this video:

 Although you may not know it, odds are you’ve already come across a well established form of natural language processing (NLP) through using a system like Alexa or Siri, or Google Assistant.

 When you ask any of these systems a question, the software is using NLP to analyze and synthesize natural (aka human) language and speech.